e-Learning content for the programme is currently in its final stage of preparation and will be ready for access from 1 April 2026.

 - Each capstone session is capped at 50 participants.

-- When registering for a session, please select the Capstone Module (302) for ISCA Sustainability Assurance Professional dates first before selecting a second set of dates for Capstone Module (301) for ISCA Sustainability Professional.
+- Select your preferred capstone session for M302 Capstone Module for Sustainability Assurance Professional before selecting the capstone session for M301 Capstone Module for Sustainability Professional.

 Intended For